Complaints Procedure for Gardening Knightsbridge

 Who it covers and when to use it: This procedure is for anyone receiving care, maintenance or design work from our Knightsbridge gardening services.
 It covers concerns about workmanship, scheduling, site conduct, plant health outcomes and safety matters.
 It does not replace statutory complaint routes for regulated services, but it does provide an accessible way to seek resolution directly from our garden maintenance and landscaping teams.
 Complaints should be raised as soon as reasonably possible after the event to help us investigate more effectively.

-Close-up of gardeners reviewing planting plans How to make a complaint: To start a complaint, tell us the nature of the concern, when it occurred, which element of the work is affected and the outcome you would like.
+A neatly arranged outdoor garden scene featuring a pair of black rubber boots standing upright on the lush green grass, with a terracotta flower pot filled with purple and white flowers nearby.
+Beside the pot, there are small gardening tools such as a trowel and pruning shears, all placed on the grass.
+A silver metal watering can with a wooden handle and a long spout is positioned next to the tools, with a natural, weathered appearance.
+The background shows a softly blurred view of trees and foliage, indicating a garden in full plant growth during a bright, clear day.
+The overall scene highlights typical gardening activities, with well-maintained lawn and garden elements, suitable for outdoor care and landscaping services offered by Gardening Knightsbridge in the London area.
+How to make a complaint: To start a complaint, tell us the nature of the concern, when it occurred, which element of the work is affected and the outcome you would like.
 You can also provide supporting information such as photographs, dates of service or descriptions of conversations with staff.
 We encourage a clear summary to help our complaints team assess the issue swiftly.
 Every complaint will be logged and assigned a unique reference number so progress can be tracked.
 Gardening Knightsbridge endeavours to acknowledge receipt of the complaint within a short timeframe and to explain what happens next.

 Investigation and response